 15. Celebrate Milestones

 The brain likes to be rewarded for things that you do.
-That is why the old argument about “sticks vs carrots” often favors the carrots.
+That is why the old argument about “sticks vs carrots” often favours the carrots.
 This applies to your journey of skill development as well.
 As stated above, you can break down a particular skill into smaller ones.
 These can become your milestones along the way.
 If you do this, it’s more likely that you will keep making progress by achieving one milestone after another.

 Also, you need to celebrate your milestones.
 No matter how small it is, you could treat yourself with something you love to do.
-It could be going out to eat at your favorite restaurant with your loved ones, or it could be buying yourself a small gift.
+It could be going out to eat at your favourite restaurant with your loved ones, or it could be buying yourself a small gift.
 The definition of a celebration truly depends on you.
 But no matter what it is, if you celebrate your milestones, your mind will remain motivated to keep achieving them.
 The end result will be that you achieve your larger goal of learning the skill.

 Finally, we at seeingthebrightside believe in self-development, improvement, and better performance.
 Check out some highly recommended online training and certification that will help you achieve your dreams.